joyous-x/blog/blog_raw/blog/skills/office/ole_office_msoffcrypto.md

 3. RC4 CryptoAPI Encryption
   - Office Binary Document：[MS-XLS], [MS-DOC], and [MS-PPT]
   - The documents will contain a new stream (1) to contain encrypted information but can also encrypt other streams (1) in place.
+  - Unless otherwise specified, the maximum password length MUST be 255 Unicode characters.
+  - An SHA-1 hash is 160 bits long, and the maximum RC4 key length is 128 bits; therefore, keyLength MUST be less than or equal to 128 bits.
+If keyLength is exactly 40 bits, the encryption key MUST be composed of the first 40 bits of Hfinal and 88 bits set to zero, creating a 128-bit key.
 4. ECMA-376 Document Encryption
   - Encrypted ECMA-376 documents [ECMA-376] use the data spaces functionality (section 1.3.1) to contain the entire document as a single stream (1) in an OLE compound file.
   - 包含三种方法：